Calcium

 - It cannot freely cross cell membranes

-- It is not easily filtered by the kidneys
+- It is not readily filtered by the kidneys

 - It is considered biologically inactive